 Actively resisting racist Executive Orders like these are, of course, essential to protecting this nation’s most vulnerable people.
 However, at the same time, much of the rhetoric condemning the travel ban invokes strains of American exceptionalism and historical amnesia that depict a fictionalized United States where something like this couldn’t happen.
 Charting the ideological and historical underpinnings of this Executive Order are crucial to debunking and problematizing some of the discourse surrounding it.

 Historically speaking, Trump’s Executive Order fits into a larger pattern of ethnically/racially prescribed immigration policies in the United States.
-From the Naturalization Act of 1790 (which limited naturalization to “free white persons…of good character”) to the Chinese Exclusion Act, xenophobic paranoia and state-sponsored racial exclusion have long tainted American policy since this nation’s founding.
+From the Naturalization Act of 1790 (which limited naturalization to “free white persons…of good character”) to the Chinese Exclusion Act, xenophobic paranoia and state-sponsored racial exclusion have long tainted American policy.
 From a perspective of immigration policy, the United States has long tried to exclude people who they deemed “undesirable” or a “threat,” almost always along racialized lines.

 The overt racism and Islamophobia of the EO, however, would suggest this is the 1920s: the era of ethnic quotas, the return of the KKK and widespread scapegoating of immigrants.
 The nearly-euphemistic, smoke-screened language of Obama and Bush’s drone strikes and no-fly lists is now a thing of the past.
 With a stroke of his pen, President Trump sent a signal to the rest of the world that he believes Islam is a problem to be dealt with.
 Subsequently, Trump’s callous, bluntly cruel travel ban functions as the logical inheritor of anti-Arab and anti-Muslim bigotry in the United States.